 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.Efavirenz is used with other medicines to treat HIV infection.
 Make sure you take all of your medicines as your doctor has prescribed.

 - Do not change or stop using this medicine without checking with your doctor first.
 When your supply of this medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of this medicine.

 - Take this medicine on an empty stomach, preferably at bedtime.
 Swallow this medicine with water.
-Take this medicine at the same time each day.
+Do not break, crush, or chew the tablets.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine